flipz357/flipz357.github.io/index.md

 At Heidelberg University

-- Seminar on self-attention mechanisms
+- Seminar on different self-attention mechanisms in transformer models
 - Seminar on compuational argumentation
-- Seminar on advances in parsing and generation
+- Seminar on advances in semantic parsing and generation
-- Lecture on Advanced Programming
+- Lecture on advanced programming with python

 ### Invited talks

-- Metrics of meaning representations and there interesting applications @DMR workshop at IWCS 2023
+- Metrics of meaning representations and their interesting applications @DMR workshop at IWCS 2023